 In March 2016, the FASB issued ASU No. 2016-09, Improvements to Employee Share-Based Payment Accounting.
 This guidance requires companies to recognize income tax effects of awards in the income statement when the awards vest or are settled.
 It also will allow an employer to repurchase more of an employee's shares than it can today for tax withholding purposes without triggering liability accounting and to make a policy election to account for forfeitures as they occur.
 The standard also will require all tax-related cash flows resulting from share-based payments to be reported as operating activities on the statements of cash flows, and any cash payments made to taxing authorities on an employee's behalf as financing activities.
-The standard will be effective beginning in fiscal 2017, with early adoption permitted.
-The Company is currently evaluating this standard, including the timing of adoption, and the related impact on its Consolidated Statements of Income and Comprehensive Income, Balance Sheets and Statements of Cash Flows.
+The standard will be effective beginning in fiscal year 2017, with early adoption permitted.
+Management has determined that the Company will adopt ASU 2016-09 in the first quarter of fiscal year 2017.
+The Company is currently evaluating the related impact on its Consolidated Statements of Income and Comprehensive Income, Balance Sheets and Statements of Cash Flows.